BoazAK/BoazAK/README.md

 # Hi, I’m BoazAK

 - 👋
-- 👀 I’m interested in #CyberSecuity, #Django and #Python
+- 👀 I’m interested in #CyberSecuity, #Django, #FastAPI and #Python
 - 🌱 I’m currently Application Security Engineer and Penetration Tester.
-Sometimes, I do Web apps development with #Django.
+Sometimes, I do Web apps and APIs development with #Django, #DRF or #FastAPI.
 - 💞️ I’m looking to collaborate on #Python projects, #Scripts...
+Or I can be your Penetration Tester or your Application Security specialist.
 - 📫 Reach me on #Gmail : kodjoboaz@gmail.com

 <!---